Subodh-04/Quiz-App/README.md

 5. **Access the application:**
    Open your browser and navigate to http://localhost:3000 for the frontend and http://localhost:5000 for the backend API.

 ## Usage

--Register as a new user.
+- Register as a new user.
--Login with your credentials.
+- Login with your credentials.
--Take a quiz and see your score in real-time.
+- Take a quiz and see your score in real-time.

 ## Contributing
 If you want to contribute to this project, please follow these steps:

--Fork the repository
+- Fork the repository
--Create a new branch (git checkout -b feature/YourFeature) -Commit your changes (git commit -m 'Add some feature') -Push to the branch (git push origin feature/YourFeature) -Open a Pull Request
+- Create a new branch (git checkout -b feature/YourFeature)
+- Commit your changes (git commit -m 'Add some feature')
+- Push to the branch (git push origin feature/YourFeature)
+- Open a Pull Request

 ## Acknowledgements
--MongoDB
--Express.js
--React.js
--Node.js
--Bootstrap
--Vite
--OnRender
+- MongoDB
+- Express.js
+- React.js
+- Node.js
+- Bootstrap
+- Vite
+- OnRender

 # Contact
 For any inquiries or questions, please contact [subodhsurwade04@gmail.com].